shivatmax/web3cli/README.md

 4. **Web Interface** - Develop a web-based UI for easier adoption
 5. **Expanded Chain Support** - Add support for additional EVM-compatible chains

+## Contributing

+We welcome contributions to Web3CLI!
+If you're interested in helping, please:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes.
+4. Ensure your code adheres to the project's linting and formatting standards.
+5. Submit a pull request with a clear description of your changes.

+Please check our [issues page](https://github.com/shivatmax/web3cli/issues) for areas where you can contribute.

+## Community & Support

+- **Questions & Discussions:** For general questions, discussions, or support, please open an issue on our [GitHub Issues page](https://github.com/shivatmax/web3cli/issues).
+- **Bug Reports:** If you find a bug, please report it by creating an issue, providing as much detail as possible.

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (though your project uses the standard MIT text, so a separate LICENSE file might not be strictly necessary if you clearly state "MIT" in `package.json` and here).

 MIT